Lotheru10/object-oriented_programming_and_techniques_course/README.md

-# object-oriented_programming_technologies_course
+A repository with tasks and solutions to course on object-oriented programming technologies such as: Spring, Active Record, DAO, Reactive Programming and Dependency Injection

-Course on object-oriented programming technologies such as: Spring, Active Record, DAO, Reactive Programming and Dependency Injection
+AGH WI 2025/2026